 Wipe Out the Inside of the Trash Can

-If you've ever walked into your kitchen to a truly rancid smell, chances are, it was your trash can.
-Even if the tiniest spill happened, it could boast a powerful stench because trash cans don't usually have good ventilation (for this very reason).
+If you've ever walked into your kitchen to a truly rancid smell, chances are it was your trash can.
+Even if the tiniest spill happened, it could create a powerful stench because trash cans don't usually have good ventilation (for this very reason).
 So take some time to really wipe down and sanitize the inside of your trash receptacle so that you can breathe deep again.

 Clean the Dishwasher

 This may seem pointless since the dishwasher is probably pretty clean, but the same way your coffee maker needs to be descaled, your dishwasher needs to be cleaned.
 Luckily, it's super easy!
-Just put a container filled with white vinegar on the top and run a cycle.
+Just place a glass filled with two cups of distilled white vinegar on the top rack and run your otherwise empty dishwasher on a normal hot cycle.

 Replace Your Water Filters